xmonader/letsbuildacompiler-pretty/src/tutor01_introduction.md

 I'll  be taking a much different approach in  this  series.
 To begin  with,  I  won't dwell long on options.
-I'll be giving you _A_ way that works.
+I'll be giving you _a_ way that works.
 If you want  to  explore  options,  well and good ...
 I  encourage  you  to do so ... but I'll be sticking to what I know.
 I also will skip over most of the theory that puts people  to  sleep.
 Don't get me  wrong:  I  don't  belittle  the